Mortgage Rates Have Been Steadily Dropping. Here’s How to Prepare for a Mortgage Refinance

 Why a 1% Rate Drop Isn’t Always the Whole Story

-The 1% rule-of-thumb can make for a good estimation, but refinancing math is personal.
+The 1% rule of thumb is a useful starting point, but refinancing math is personal.
 Here’s what you should actually consider:

 The bigger your mortgage, the more impactful a rate drop becomes.
-Here’s how much you could save each month by refinancing from 7.5% to 6.5%, compared to refinancing from 7.5% to 7%, based on your loan size:
+Here’s how much you could save each month by refinancing from 7.5% to 6.5% versus 7.5% to 7.0%, based on your loan balance:

 $200,000$133$67